LYME SYMPTOMS COME AND GO

 Ethical diagnosis requires recognizing that:

-• Labels can cause harm independent of disease
+• Labels may cause harm independent of disease itself

 • Premature psychiatric or functional diagnoses may bias future care

-• Once applied, diagnostic labels are often difficult to undo
+• Once applied, labels may be difficult to reverse

 Pillar 3: The Duty to Continue Care

-Declaring “no diagnosis” in the face of persistent symptoms can function as abandonment, even when unintended.
+Declaring “no diagnosis” despite persistent symptoms may function as abandonment, even when unintended.

 Ethical care requires: